awsdocs/amazon-pinpoint-developer-guide/doc-source/permissions-actions.md

 ### Tags<a name="permissions-actions-apiactions-tags"></a>

-The following permissions are related to tagging resources in your Amazon Pinpoint account\.
+The following permissions are related to viewing and managing tags for Amazon Pinpoint resources\.

 **`mobiletargeting:ListTagsforResource`**
 Retrieve information about the tags that are associated with a project, campaign, message template, or segment\.